10 Everyday Mental Toughness Tests

 4. Get your workout on.

-Whether you’re a corporate athlete or someone on scholarship, every one is an athlete.
+Whether you’re a corporate athlete or someone on scholarship, everyone is an athlete.
 All athletes get physical.
+These everyday mental toughness tests must include physical activity.

 5. Wake up 30 minutes early.